bytebase/bytebase.com/content/changelog/bytebase-1-0-0.md

 - Thanks to [@Innei](https://github.com/Innei) for PR [fix(bbmodal): subtitle bg keep out modal container content & add max-height padding](https://github.com/bytebase/bytebase/pull/679).
 - Thanks to [@tisonkun](https://github.com/tisonkun) for PR [refactor: update tidb dependency and remove workaround replacement](https://github.com/bytebase/bytebase/pull/611)

-## 📕 Upgrade instruction

-For fresh installation, follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).

-If you upgrade from the previous version, there is some breaking schema change.
-Please contact support@[bytebase.com](https://bytebase.com/) and we will help you manually upgrade to the new version.